splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 Collect logs manually with subscription filters
 -----------------------------------------------------------

+Alternatively, you can add a subscription filter to forward logs only from selected CloudWatch log groups instead of sending all logs to Observability Cloud.

+To do so:

+#.
+Install the ``splunk-aws-logs-collector`` lambda using the :ref:`CloudFormation template <aws-cloudformation>`.

+  - DO NOT select ``CloudWatch Logs`` as a data type to ingest in the AWS integration.

-Alternatively, you can add a subscription filter to selected CloudWatch log groups on your own.
-You may manually add the ``splunk-aws-logs-collector`` lambda as a CW log group subscriber.
-You can use any name as a subscription filter name :strong:`except for Splunk Log Collector`, since such subscriptions are managed by Splunk Observability, and they would be removed automatically.
+#.
+Create a subscription filter to invoke the lambda as a CloudWatch log group subscriber for any log groups you want to forward logs from.

+  - DO NOT use :strong:`Splunk Log Collector` as a filter name, since such subscriptions are managed by Splunk Observability, and they would be removed automatically.

 Metadata
 ============================